Islamic Art Studies

 Abstract

-Minarets are among the most important architectural relics of the Seljuk period in Iran, which, in addition to their religious functions, also played a symbolic role.
-Among them, the “Amud Kashi” decorations, i.e. the addition of glazed tiles to the body of the minarets, had a special place in the aesthetic and cultural expression of that era.
-This study, with a historical-comparative approach, identified and classified the Amud Kashi decorations in 22 Seljuk inscribed minarets and analyzed the type of tiling, color, line, and how it was combined with brick.
-The findings show that the most common use of tiling was in the inscription and crown areas of the minarets, and the turquoise color, as a symbol of the sky and Islamic spirituality, was the most common.
-Also, the combination of geometric brick and tile motifs not only contributed to the decoration of the structure, but also increased its stability against environmental factors.
-This study emphasizes that accurate recognition of these decorations can be inspiring in the process of restoration and design of contemporary Islamic architecture.
+Minarets are among the most significant architectural relics of the Seljuk period in Iran, which, in addition to their religious functions, also played a symbolic role.
+Among these, the decoration of "Amud-e Kashi," i.e., the attachment of glazed tiles to the body of minarets, held a special place in the aesthetic and cultural expression of that era.
+This research, with a historical-comparative approach, identifies and classifies the Amud-e Kashi decorations on 22 inscribed Seljuk minarets and analyzes the type of tilework, color, script, and its combination with brick.
+The findings indicate that the greatest use of tilework was in the areas of the inscription and the crown of the minarets, and turquoise color, as a symbol of the sky and Islamic spirituality, had the highest frequency.
+Furthermore, the combination of geometric brick patterns and tilework not only aided in the decoration of the structure but also increased its durability against environmental factors.
+This study emphasizes that a precise understanding of these decorations can inspire the restoration process and contemporary Islamic architectural design.

-1. Identifying the Amud-Kashi decorations on twenty-two inscribed minarets of the Seljuk period.
+Identifying the Amud-e Kashi decorations on twenty-two inscribed minarets of the Seljuk period.

-1. Which inscribed minarets of the Seljuk period have Amud-Kashi decorations?
+Which inscribed minarets of the Seljuk period feature Amud-e Kashi decorations?

-2. How are Amud-Kashi decorations classified in interaction with other architectural decorations?
+How are Amud-e Kashi decorations classified in interaction with other architectural decorations?

 Keywords